patternfly/patternfly-react/packages/patternfly-4/react-core/src/demos/PageLayout/examples/PageLayout.md

 import spacingStyles from '@patternfly/react-styles/css/utilities/Spacing/spacing';
 import { css } from '@patternfly/react-styles';
 import { BellIcon, CogIcon } from '@patternfly/react-icons';

-import imgBrand from './imgBrand.svg';
+// Both imgBrand,svg & imgAvatar.svg will need to be uploaded manually to correct ModuleNotFoundError on codesandbox. import imgBrand from './imgBrand.svg';
 import imgAvatar from './imgAvatar.svg';